Skip to Main Content

 Metric: Number of community engagement activities planned for 2023 and results from those completed engagements.

-Read more on these activities in our Quarter Two Report to the OPUC.
+Read more about these activities in our 2023 Annual Report to the OPUC.